Inequality Rising Since 2000s, Top 1% In India Holds 40% Wealth, Says Study

 The paper said the quality of economic data in India is notably poor and has seen a decline recently.

-"In terms of top wealth shares, we see that both with top 10% and top 1%, India comes out in the middle of the pack, with Brazil, and South Africa standing out with their extreme wealth concentration levels (85.6% and 79.7% top 10% shares, respectively)," the paper said.
+"In terms of top wealth shares, we see that both with top 10 per cent and top 1%, India comes out in the middle of the pack, with Brazil, and South Africa standing out with their extreme wealth concentration levels (85.6% and 79.7% top 10% shares, respectively)," the paper said.

+The paper pointed out that from 13% in 1922, the top 1% income share increased significantly to over 20% in the inter-war period.

+While they experienced a dramatic fall after that, during the 1940s to fall back to 13 per by the time of India's Independence, the paper said after briefly rising during the 1950s, the top 1% income shares consistently fell over the next two decades and reached 6.1% by 1982.